AdaptiveMotorControlLab/CEBRA/docs/source/usage.rst

 .. rubric:: Multi-session training

-For multi-sesson training, lists of data are provided instead of a single dataset and eventual corresponding auxiliary variables.
+For multi-session training, lists of data are provided instead of a single dataset and eventual corresponding auxiliary variables.

 .. warning::
-    For now, multi-session training can only handle a **unique set of continuous labels**.
+    For now, multi-session training can only handle a **unique set of continuous labels** or a **unique discrete label**.
 All other combinations will raise an error.
+For the continuous case we provide the following example:

 .. testcode::